-Samaritans is working with The Lord Mayor’s Appeal to launch a ground breaking emotional support programme for City workers.
+Samaritans, working with The Lord Mayor’s Appeal, has launched a ground breaking emotional support programme for City workers.
 The Wellbeing in the City initiative, which is part of an existing mental health campaign in the Square Mile called This is Me, will focus on listening skills and signs that someone may be struggling.
 The aim is to help create a happier, healthier City.

 Every year, around 600 people die by suicide across London and three out of every five employees have experienced mental health issues due to work, or where work was a contributing factor.
 Samaritans and The Lord Mayor’s Appeal are helping to tackle this by bringing expertise in emotional wellbeing to the City workforce, giving employees the skills and confidence to help themselves and others, creating a network of support.

 Two interactive online programmes have been created specifically for office workers: Samaritans Active Listening Skills and Samaritans Wellbeing Toolkit.
 One takes around 60 minutes to complete, the other approximately 30 and both can be accessed in short sections of around 10 minutes or less.
 The development of the programmes has been part-funded by PwC.
 The ongoing partnership with the Lord Mayor’s Appeal and its fundraising plans across the City over the next three years will enable access for all.